Generalized fibre sums of 4-manifolds and the canonical class: A formula for the canonical class

-where $p_M\in P(M)$ and $p_N\in P(N)$.\footnote{In the proof of \cite[Theorem 3.2]{FSnon} a similar formula is used to calculate the SW-basic classes for a certain generalized fibre sum of two 4-manifolds.} Since the cohomology of $X$ is assumed to be torsion free, the coefficients in equation \eqref{eq formal decomp canonical KX} can be determined from the intersection numbers of the canonical class $K_X$ and the basis elements of $H^2(X)$.
+where $\kappa_M\in P(M)$ and $\kappa_N\in P(N)$.
+Since the cohomology of $X$ is assumed to be torsion free, the coefficients in equation \eqref{eq formal decomp canonical KX} can be determined from the intersection numbers of the canonical class $K_X$ and the basis elements of $H^2(X)$.